 To ensure we pass on the right information you need to provide the following:

-- passport number if a British passport holder
+- passport number

-We may ask for information about
+We may also ask for information about

-- their next of kin
+- the name and address of their next of kin

-- any surviving husband/wife or civil partner
+- the name and address of any surviving spouse or civil partner

 Who can we give information to?